-For the past three years (end of 2011, end of 2012, end of 2013), I have posted some year-end ultrarunning awards.
-Now, I would like to introduce the Fourth Annual AJW’s Taproom Year in Ultrarunning Rankings.
+For the past four years (end of 2011, end of 2012, end of 2013, and end of 2014), I have posted some year-end ultrarunning awards.
+Now, I would like to introduce the Fifth Annual AJW’s Taproom Year in Ultrarunning Rankings.

 These are not scientific in any way and the criteria was made up entirely by me.
 They represent a selection of North American racers competing in events in the U.S. and abroad.
-It, in no way, represents an exhaustive study nor does it pretend to be fully representative of all that occurred in 2014, so, take it or leave it.
+My rankings, in no way, represent an exhaustive study nor do they pretend to be fully representative of all that occurred in 2015, so take them or leave them.

 Female Ultrarunner of the Year